fmuni/boilingFoam-PUBLIC/README.md

 # boilingFoam-PUBLIC
 OpenFOAM-based solvers, libraries, and test cases for simulating boiling flows with VOF using both interFoam and isoAdvector.

-The solver is developed for ESI OpenFOAM v2106. <br>
+__Use the solver with OpenFOAM v2006.__ <br>

 Documentation
 -------------